rupanshoo/Processes-Threads-Creating-your-own-System-Call/README.md

 ## Question-1
 1. Used Q1_part1.c for fork()
 2. Used Q1_part2.c for pthreads
 3. Added to the given Makefile for code compilation.
-(We will only run the predefined targets)
-4. Submitted the writeup as writeup.pdf
+4. Writeup submitted as writeup.pdf

 ## Question-2